Companies like BP have entrusted EQHO to help train their global workforce. So can you.

 A centrally-managed global model was introduced

-A set of “BP Best Localization Practices” were devised for internal use and for use by third-party vendors
+A set of “BP Best Localization Practices” was devised for internal use and for use by third-party vendors

 A set of localization tools, including Computer-Aided Translation and Terminology Management tools, were introduced to manage and recycle multi-lingual content